How to Use and Load Static Files in Django?

 alt="sample image" />

 This is all about this tutorial to access and load static files in Django.
-If you have any query, let me know in the comment.
+If you have any queries, let me know in the comment section.

 Leave a Reply